vimeo/vimeo-unity-sdk/README.md

  You're all set!
 Press play and you should now see your Vimeo video streaming in your app.

 # Questions
 For questions and support, [ask on StackOverflow](https://stackoverflow.com/questions/ask/?tags=vimeo).
+If you found a bug, please file a [GitHub issue](https://github.com/vimeo/unity-vimeo-player/issues).

 # Help & Contributing
-Questions, comments, concerns?
-Make pull requestss or report bugs and make feature requests via a [GitHub issue](https://github.com/vimeo/unity-vimeo-player/issues).
+Make pull requests, file bug reports, and make feature requests via a [GitHub issue](https://github.com/vimeo/unity-vimeo-player/issues).

 # Thanks
 Big thanks to the Unity teams building [MediaEncoder](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Media.MediaEncoder.html), [GenericFrameRecorder](https://github.com/Unity-Technologies/GenericFrameRecorder), and [SkyboxPanoramicShader](https://github.com/Unity-Technologies/SkyboxPanoramicShader) which this is built on top of.